codingforeveryone/READMEs/JavaScript/JavaScript_Limitations.md

 3. Create the function to be executed when the server response is ready.
 4. Send the request off to a file on the server.

 Then in turn the page on the server called by the JavaScript above is an ASP file called "getdetails.asp".
-This file would run a query against a database, and returns the result in an HTML table
+This file would run a query against a database, and return the result in an HTML table

 #### Writing files to the server